 The Pot Still

 A very busy, good size bar best known for its obscene selection of malt whisky.
 The Pot Still carries over 800 whiskies, in addition of course to beers and pies.
-This place is a local happening with loud music that you can hardly hear over the chatter and sticky shaky tables.
+This place is a local happening with loud music that you can hardly hear over the chatter sitting at sticky, shaky tables.
 Everything one might want from a proper Scottish pub.

 * * *